emustudio/emustudio.github.io/_documentation/user/_doc/brainduck/index.md

 Arrows are in a direction of dependency.
 So for example `brainc-brainduck` depends on `byte-mem`, because compiled programs are directly loaded into memory.

-Between `brainduck-cpu` and `brainduck-terminal` exists bidirectional dependency, because input gained from a terminal is passed to the CPU, and output is pushed from CPU to the terminal.
+Between `brainduck-cpu` and `vt100-terminal` exists bidirectional dependency, because input gained from a terminal is passed to the CPU, and output is pushed from CPU to the terminal.

-plugin `brainduck-cpu` also depends on `brainduck-mem`, because memory is a place where program and data are stored.
+plugin `brainduck-cpu` also depends on `byte-mem`, because memory is a place where program and data are stored.

 [brainfuck]: http://en.wikipedia.org/wiki/Brainfuck
 [miller]: http://esolangs.org/wiki/Urban_M%C3%BCller